osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 In the time since, the huge increase in computational power has allowed connectionism to fluorish.
 Larger and larger models can be constructed -- what we now call "deep" neural networks -- allowing networks to become massive and process huge datasets.
 Although it is perhaps surprising that simple back-propogation algorithms (what amounts to giant curve-fitting) are capable of 'learning' all kinds of topics, deep learning has established itself as the cornerstone of contemporary AI.

 ### Modeling Algorithms as Various Computational Theories
-Now we can re-emphasize how the computational theory of mind/cognition is a general thesis, of which there are several competing types.
-The two main ones are, as we saw, classicalism and connectionism.
-All contemporary cognitive scientists are computationalists (or, I suppose, they should be), but beyond that, they differ.
-Thus, any given model of behavior or learning can be implemented by either version of the computational theory.

-To see why, consider one significant theory of learning: reinforcement learning, which adopts an essentially classical behaviorist approach.
-In particular, it draws on the concept of operant conditioning, described by the influential psychologist B.F Skinner in his 1938 book _The Behavior of Organisms_.
+As we've seen, computational models of cognition can be implemented in either form: classical or connectionism (or, as some have said, both).
+To see why, let's consider another popular learning algorithm: reinforcement learning, which formalizes an essentially classical behaviorist approach.
+In particular, it draws on the concept of operant conditioning and association, as described by the influential psychologist B.F Skinner in his 1938 book _The Behavior of Organisms_.

-In this model, behavior is thought to occur as a result of repeated interactions between an organism and its environment, in which the organism incrementally adapts its behavior as a result of consequences.
+In this model, behavior is thought to occur as a result of repeated interactions between an organism and its environment, in which the organism incrementally adapts its behavior as a result of consequences, eventually associating the correct response with a given stimulus.
 Operant conditioning uses behavior-reinforcing (reward) or behavior-suppressing (punishment) in order to optimize a particular behavior.
-Behavior, then, under Skinner's theory, can be seen as an optimization achieved by maximizing reward and minimizing punishment for some particular task.
+Behavior, then, under Skinner's theory, can be seen as an optimization, achieved by maximizing reward and minimizing punishment for some particular task.

 <figure>
   <p style="text-align:center;">